AmulyaReddy99/Eye2Brain/README.md

 - To run the app goto `cd Django app`
 - Create virtual environment (Delete env folder used here since it may not work in your environment)
 - Install dependencies by `pip3 install -r requirements.txt`
+- Replace saved_models uploaded to github with the drive folder provided in the link above
 - Run the app by `python3 manage.py runserver`
 - Click on `Choose file`
 - Take input from `Django app/test images` or from any other source you wish